UMM-CSci-3601/angular-tutorial/README.md

 We've added support to this repository for ESLint, a tool that provides some basic code quality checks.
-Since you're doing this lab on your own, we haven't set up automated checks, but that doesn't mean you shouldn't keep an eye on the quality of your code.
+Since you're doing this lab on your own, we haven't set up automated checks that block you from pushing icky things to `main`, but that doesn't mean you shouldn't keep an eye on the quality of your code.
 You should probably run `ng lint` (in the terminal at the top level of the repo) every now and then to make sure that you're not introducing "uglies" along the way.

+> GitHub Actions will perform an `ng lint` check each time you commit,
-> You probably should run `ng lint` before each commit as a way of
+> so you probably should run `ng lint` before each commit as a way of
 > trying to keep your public-facing repo nice and shiny.

 *Absolutely* ask questions if `ng lint` complains about something